meteor-utilities/state-transitions/README.md

 - `from`: the start state to match, array of start states, or wildcard (`*`).
 - `to`: the end state to match, array of start states, or wildcard (`*`)
 - `callback(oldDocument, newDocument)`: the function to execute if the transition is matched.

+Note that you should add all your desired transitions *before* `Meteor.startup()`, not inside it.

+## Listing Transitions

+Transitions can be accessed as `collection.stateTransitions`.

 ## Example